2023–24 Reading F.C. season: February

 On 1 February, transfer deadline day, Taylan Harris and Caylan Vickers left Reading on permanent deals to join Luton Town and Brighton & Hove Albion respectively for undisclosed fees, whilst Zane Monlouis joined on loan from Arsenal for the remainder of the season.

-On 27 February, Reading were deducted another 2 points for late HMRC payments, whilst owner Dai Yongge was handed a £100,000 for his repeated failures to deposit an amount equal to 125% of the club's forecast monthly wage bill in a designated account.
+On 27 February, Reading were deducted another 2 points for late HMRC payments, whilst owner Dai Yongge was handed a £100,000 fine for his repeated failures to deposit an amount equal to 125% of the club's forecast monthly wage bill in a designated account.

 March

 On 11 March, Matt Rowley ended his loan deal with Beaconsfield Town and joined Dover Athletic on loan for the remainder of the season.

 On 14 March, Reading announced they were holding talks with Wycombe Wanderers over the sale of Bearwood Park, but Wycombe put the talks "on hold" after learning that "planning limitations allowed only Reading to use the grounds".

-On 16 March, Jahmari Clarke joined Yeovil Town on loan for the remainder of the season.

-On 21 March 2024, Nigel Howe said there have been "approaches from around the world" to buy Reading.
-Five days later, Reading were reported to be in "exclusive negotiations" with a buyer to agree final terms for Dai Yongge's shareholding, the stadium and the training ground; closing the deal could take up to two months.
+A week later, Nigel Howe said there have been "approaches from around the world" to buy Reading.
+Five days later, on 26th March, Reading were reported to be in "exclusive negotiations" with a buyer to agree final terms for Dai Yongge's shareholding, the stadium and the training ground; closing the deal could take up to two months.

-On 28 March, Tom Norcott joined Beaconsfield Town on loan for the remainder of the season.
+On 16 March, Jahmari Clarke joined Yeovil Town and on 28 March, Tom Norcott joined Beaconsfield Town, both on loan for the remainder of the season.